-1.1 Cherwell District Council is producing a new Local Plan to 2040.
+- 1.1 Cherwell District Council is producing a new Local Plan to 2040.
 The Cherwell Local Plan Review will cover the administrative area of Cherwell District and no joint Plan with other authorities is proposed to be produced.
 This statement sets out how Cherwell District Council has engaged with the required bodies and other organisations in the preparation of the draft Cherwell Local Plan under the Duty to Cooperate.
-Statements of Common Ground (SOCGs) are at Appendix 1.
-This interim statement will be updated for the proposed submission Local Plan later in the year, as part of on-going cooperation and engagement under the Duty to Cooperate.
-The Council will produce a statement of compliance when the Plan is submitted for examination.

-1.2 Formal public consultation has taken place on two previous documents for the Local Plan Review including a Community Involvement Paper (July 2020) and a Community Involvement Paper 2 - Developing our Options (September 2021).
-The Council's Statement of Consultation sets out the representations, including from the Duty to Cooperate bodies, that have been received and how these have been taken into account for draft Plan.

-1.3 The Council published a Duty to Cooperate background paper for public consultation in September 2021 alongside the Community Involvement Paper 2.
-The representations received have been considered in identifying the strategic matters for the Local Plan at this stage and in producing this Duty to Cooperate Statement.

-1.4 The Council has engaged with the required bodies and other organisations in the preparation of the draft Plan in a number of ways including through meetings, joint working, the commissioning of evidence and established partnerships.
+This interim statement will be updated for the proposed submission Local Plan next year as part of on-going cooperation and engagement under the Duty to Cooperate.
+The Council will produce a statement of compliance when the Plan is submitted for examination. - 1.2 Formal public consultation has taken place on two previous documents for the Local Plan Review including a Community Involvement Paper (July 2020) and a Community Involvement Paper 2 Developing our Options (September 2021).
+The Council's Statement of Consultation sets out the representations, including from the Duty to Cooperate bodies, that have been received and how these have been taken into account for draft Plan. - 1.3 The Council published a Duty to Cooperate background paper for public consultation in September 2021 alongside the Community Involvement Paper 2.
+The representations received have been considered in identifying the strategic matters for the Local Plan at this stage and in producing this Duty to Cooperate Statement. - 1.4 The Council has engaged with the required bodies and other organisations in the preparation of the draft Plan in a number of ways including through meetings, joint working, the commissioning of evidence and established partnerships.
 All the prescribed bodies were contacted and invited to produce a statement of common ground during the preparation of the draft Local Plan.
-The SOCG's will be updated as necessary as the Local Plan progresses.

-1.5 As required at various points, the Council has also engaged under the Duty to Cooperate with organisations and bodies on strategic matters relating to their strategies, Plans and priorities.
+These are in preparation and will be published at the proposed submission stage. - 1.5 As required at various points, the Council has also engaged under the Duty to Cooperate with organisations and bodies on strategic matters relating to their strategies, Plans and priorities.
 For example, in relation to neighbouring authorities Local Plans.